boazbk/tcs/lec_01_introduction.md

 ::: {.exercise }
-Rank the significance of the  following inventions in speeding up multiplication of large (that is 100 digit or more) numbers.
+Rank the significance of the following inventions in speeding up multiplication of large (that is 100-digit or more) numbers.
 That is, use "back of the envelope" estimates to order them in terms of the speedup factor they offered over the previous state of affairs.

 a.
 Discovery of the grade style digit by digit algorithm (improving upon repeated addition)